Visa for Chile

 - Temporary residence - Residencia temporal: students, employees, self-employed, pensioners, investors and a number of other subcategories

 - Permanent Residence - Residencia definitiva: Permanent visa for foreigners who have lived in Chile for at least two years on a temporary residence visa.

 Which visa is the most suitable for my purposes?

 That depends on what you intend to do in Chile.
 If you already have an employment contract in prospect, you should apply for the visa for paid activities (desarrollo de actividades lícitas remuneradas).
 It is valid for the duration of the contract or a maximum of 2 years and is comparatively easy to obtain.

 - international agreements

 How do I apply for a visa for Chile?

-We support you during the entire visa process - in both of the above-mentioned variants.
-Our service includes general consultation, review of documents, translation of the letter of motivation, assistance in submitting the application, monitoring of the procedure and helping with the necessary administrative procedures in Chile after the visa has been issued.
+We support you during the entire visa process.
+Our service includes general consultation, review and official translation of documents, submitting the application, monitoring of the procedure and helping with the necessary administrative procedures in Chile after the visa has been issued.